Table of contents

 Profitable salons come in many forms, but repeat clients and diversified revenue streams are what tend to help salons succeed in a hyper-competitive industry.

-Consider offering a client loyalty program to reward your repeat clients.
-What you offer as part of your loyalty program is up to you, but points that clients can redeem for products and services, special offers and deals, free merchandise, invitations to special events, or the chance to test new products and services before they’re released are all popular salon loyalty program options.
-Once your loyalty program is up and running, it’s a very helpful tool to track client spending and boost profits.
+Consider offering a client loyalty program to reward repeat clients.
+What you offer as part of your loyalty program is up to you, but points that clients can redeem for products and services, special offers and deals, free merchandise, invitations to special events or the chance to test new products and services before they’re released are all popular salon loyalty program options.

 Loyalty programs aren’t the only way to entice clients to return.
-Diversifying your revenue with new offerings also helps both interest and attract clients and allows your business to be more adaptable to financial pressure and industry change.
-Take note of how other businesses have successfully expanded their offerings, and keep in mind what clients are interested in seeing more of when it comes to new offerings at salons.
+Diversifying your revenue with new offerings (like retail products or events and classes) also helps attract clients and allows your business to be more adaptable to financial pressure and industry change.
+Take note of how other businesses have successfully expanded their offerings.

 How do I open a salon with no money?

-Even if you don’t have adequate savings or enough funding up front to open a salon, there are still a few options to consider.
-Keep in mind that before you commit to any additional investment or financing options, speak with a professional before signing anything.
+Even if you don’t have adequate savings or enough funding up-front when considering how to open a salon, there are still a few options to consider.

-Consider leasing equipment so you don’t have to pay the full cost of your salon equipment up front or opening your salon in an already established business, such as a salon suite or a booth rental.
-Both of these options allow you to bring on clients, market your business, and build your savings without having to take out a loan or pay the full rent for a storefront.
+Consider leasing equipment so you don’t have to pay the full cost of your salon equipment up-front or opening your salon in an already established business, such as a salon suite or a booth rental.
+Both of these options allow you to bring on clients, market your business and build savings without having to take out a loan or pay the full rent for a storefront.

-There are plenty of avenues to raise money for your business, including:
+There are plenty of avenues to raise money for your business.
+Here are a few to consider:

 - Consider friends and family or people in your network or community that may be interested in investing in your salon.